top of page

 School of Journalism & Mass Communication, UW–Madison

-Oversaw grading and course flow for J202: Mass Communication Practices, a course that focuses on media writing, critical thinking, and developing skills for both informative and persuasive communication.
+• Oversaw grading and course flow for J202: Mass Communication Practices, enhancing students' media writing and critical thinking skills.

 2022